haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

 - Search for the "saved bookmarks" as well.
   - **Completed**: Define a new constant `GET_SAVED_BOOKMARKS` in `src/features/service-worker-messages.ts`.
   - **Completed**: Create a method `getSavedBookmarks` in `src/features/service-worker-interface.ts`.
-  - **Pending**: Use the new method in `search-functionality.ts` to fetch saved bookmarks.
+  - **Completed**: Use the new method in `search-functionality.ts` to fetch saved bookmarks.
-    - Import and call `getSavedBookmarks` from `src/features/service-worker-interface.ts`.
+    - **Completed**: Import and call `getSavedBookmarks` from `src/features/service-worker-interface.ts`.
-    - Integrate the method into the existing search pipeline by appending the fetched bookmarks to the search results.
+    - **Completed**: Integrate the method into the existing search pipeline by appending the fetched bookmarks to the search results.
-    - Add unit tests to validate the integration, ensuring bookmarks are fetched and displayed correctly.
+    - **Pending**: Add unit tests to validate the integration, ensuring bookmarks are fetched and displayed correctly.
-  - **Pending**: Filter bookmarks based on the search query.
+  - **Completed**: Filter bookmarks based on the search query.
-    - Implement a filtering function `filterBookmarksByQuery` in `src/features/search-functionality.ts`.
+    - **Completed**: Implement a filtering function `filterBookmarksByQuery` in `src/features/search-functionality.ts`.
-      - Use a case-insensitive search to match bookmarks against the query string.
+      - **Completed**: Use a case-insensitive search to match bookmarks against the query string.
-      - Ensure partial matches are included in the results.
+      - **Completed**: Ensure partial matches are included in the results.
-    - Optimize the function for performance with large datasets.
+    - **Pending**: Optimize the function for performance with large datasets.
       - Use efficient algorithms to minimize search time.
       - Add benchmarks to measure performance improvements.
-    - Write tests to ensure accurate filtering.
+    - **Pending**: Write tests to ensure accurate filtering.
       - Include edge cases like empty queries, special characters, and large datasets.
-  - **Pending**: Add a "Saved Bookmarks" category in the search results UI.
+  - **Completed**: Add a "Saved Bookmarks" category in the search results UI.
-    - Update the UI components to include a new category for "Saved Bookmarks."
+    - **Completed**: Update the UI components to include a new category for "Saved Bookmarks."
-    - Ensure the category is styled consistently with the existing UI.
+    - **Pending**: Ensure the category is styled consistently with the existing UI.
-    - Add tests to verify the UI changes.
+    - **Pending**: Add tests to verify the UI changes.
   - **Pending**: Test the integration thoroughly.
     - Perform end-to-end testing to validate the entire flow.
     - Address any bugs or inconsistencies discovered during testing.